BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 ###Activities
 * Create a GitHub account
 	* Navigate to [GitHub](https://github.com) in a web browser (Firefox preferred) and sign up for GitHub using your university email address.
 You may eventually use this account as a professional resource, so I recommend using an appropriate username. ["How to pick the right username"](http://www.reputation.com/reputationwatch/articles/how-pick-right-username) provides a few guidelines if you are unsure about what is appropriate.
 Please note that your full name will be displayed as a part of this repository.
-If you are concerned about privacy, you are not required to use your legal name (but please note this when filling out the "GitHub survey" Blackboard, described below in "Assessment.").
+If you are concerned about privacy, you are not required to use your legal name. :pencil2: Complete the "GitHub survey" in [Blackboard](http://blackboard.uttyler.edu) so your instructor has your GitHub ID.
 	* You may want to apply for a GitHub Student Developer Pack.
 This collection of developer tools is available to students for free, and includes an upgraded GitHub account that allows private repositories.
 		* Go to [the application page](https://education.github.com/pack/join) and confirm you are a student.
 		* For "How do you plan to use GitHub?" please write a few sentences indicating you are a student in bioinformatics and will be using GitHub to develop a collection of example code.